 If needed, you can use multiple property expansions, for instance:

-For REST virt users: The described functionality is available only when the Response Property Expansion property is
+For REST service users: The described functionality is available only when the Response Property Expansion property is

 true.
 By default, the property value is